Raffles Girls’ School IP: 2025 Curriculum & Talent Pathways

 • Talent development follows Dr. Treffinger’s Levels of Service framework, moving from whole-school opportunities to specialised mentorship so every student can map interests to stretch experiences (Talent Development approach).

-• 2025 DSA-Sec applicants apply via MOE’s portal; selected talent areas require artefacts by 20 June 2025 and successful admits commit to the full six-year IP and ongoing talent activities (RGS DSA page; 2025 DSA details PDF).
+• 2025 DSA-Sec applicants apply via MOE’s portal; selected talent areas required artefacts by 20 June 2025 and successful admits commit to the full six-year IP and ongoing talent activities.
+Check the latest cycle for updated dates and artefact requirements (RGS DSA page; 2025 DSA details PDF).

 Quick facts for families